spheronFdn/docs/README.md

 We encourage you to read the [contribution guidelines](https://github.com/spheronFdn/docs/blob/main/.github/contribution-guidelines.md) to learn about our development process and how to propose bug fixes and improvements before submitting a pull request.

 The Spheron community extends beyond issues and pull requests!
-You can support Spheron [in many other ways](https://github.com/spheronFdn/docs/blob/main/.github/support.md) as well.
+You can support Spheron [in many other ways](https://github.com/spheronFdn/docs/blob/main/.github/support.md) as well

 ## Community